Compressed representation of Learning Spaces: Introduction

 This is exploited in Section 6 where it leads to a second method to compress a Learning Space, apart from the way in Section 4 which works for any Knowledge Space.
-In brief, whereas the $e$-algorithm from Section 4 operates on the universe $Q$, the $n$-algorithm from Section 6 works on a universe at least as large, i.e. the base ${\cal B}$.
-As opposed to $\Theta$ in Section 4, the size of the base $\Sigma$ of implications derived from ${\cal B}$ can be predicted as $|\Sigma| \leq |{\cal B}|^2$.
-Section 7 evalutes the discussed algorithms on computer-generated random examples.
-In Section 8, titled ``History and outlook'', we first review the methods from chapters 15 and 16 in [FD] dedicated to constructing Knowledge Spaces (respectively Learning Spaces) by querying an ``expert''.
-Afterwards, backed by the numerical evidence of Section 7, we offer some ideas on how to compress a given Knowledge (or Learning) Space, or how to enable its (compressed) generation in the first place.
+In brief, whereas the $e$-algorithm from Section 4 operates on the universe $Q$, the $n$-algorithm from Section 6 has ${\cal B}$ as its universe, and always $|{\cal B}| \geq |Q|$.
+As opposed to $\Theta$ in Section 4, the size of the base $\Sigma$ of implications derived from ${\cal B}$ is $|\Sigma| \leq |{\cal B}|^2$ by Theorem 2.
+Section 7 evaluates the discussed algorithms on computer-generated random examples.
+Section 8 dwells on the ``query learning'' aspect of it all.
+The framework of Formal Concept Analysis, will be compared to Knowledge Space Theory, and we glimpse at the general theory of learning Boolean functions.